Autoencoder Based Sample Selection for Self-Taught Learning: Proposed Method

-The pseudo-labels of source samples consist of a matrix $\mathbf{L} \in \mathbb{R}^{n_{\rm src} \times n_{\rm ctrg}}$.
-We assign pseudo-labels to source samples based on their transferability values to different target domain classes.
-Given a source sample $\mathbf{X}_{\rm src}^{(i)}$, for a \textbf{hard classifier}, we set $\mathbf{L}^{(i,j)}=1$ if target class $\mathbf{c}^{(j)}$ provides the largest transferability value; otherwise $\mathbf{L}^{(i,j)}=0$.
-For a \textbf{soft classifier}, the normalized transferability values are used as pseudo-labels so that pseudo lables reflect the likelihood of transfering source samples to target domain classes: $\mathbf{L}^{(i,j)} = \mathbf{Tr}^{(i,\mathbf{c}^{(j)})}/\sum_{k=1}^{n_{\rm ctrg}} \mathbf{Tr}^{(i,\mathbf{c}^{(k)})}$.
-Compared with hard classifiers, soft classifiers may help improve knowledge transfer performance since it is able to capture the relationship between each single source sample and multiple target categories instead of one.
-This is especially necessary for image classification tasks since there usually exists commonalities between image categories.
+For a \emph{soft classifier}, the normalized transferability values are used as pseudo-labels so that pseudo-labels reflect the likelihood of transferring source samples to target domain classes:

+Compared with hard classifiers, soft classifiers may help improve knowledge transfer performance since they are able to capture the relationship between each single source sample and multiple target categories instead of only one category.
+This is especially necessary for image classification tasks since there usually exist commonalities between image categories.